 On April 6, 2005, the Company acquired the stock of Apama, Inc. (Apama) for an aggregate purchase price of approximately \$25 million, net of cash acquired.
 Apama is a provider of event stream processing software focused on the financial services industry.
 Apama has become part of the Progress Real Time Division.
 The acquisition was accounted for as a purchase, and accordingly, the results of operations for Apama are included in the Company's operating results from the date of acquisition.
 Included in the aggregate purchase price of \$25 million is \$0.6 million of direct acquisition costs.
-In addition, the Company has implemented an employee retention program by which payments will be made on certain dates over the twelve months following the acquisition to Apama employees who joined the Company, if they meet certain employment criteria.
+In addition, the Company has implemented an employee retention program by which payments will be made over the next twelve months to Apama employees joining the Company, if they meet certain employment criteria.
 If all retention criteria are met, the Company will be obligated to pay a total of \$4 million in retention payments.
-Compensation expense will be recognized ratably over the service period associated with each payment.
+Such amounts are payable over the next twelve months and expenses associated with these payments will be recognized ratably based on the terms of the agreement.
 The purchase price was paid in cash from available funds.

-On May 12, 2005, the Company acquired substantially all of the assets and assumed certain liabilities of EasyAsk, Inc. (EasyAsk) for an aggregate purchase price of approximately \$9.4 million, net of cash acquired.
+On May 12, 2005, the Company acquired substantially all of the assets and assumed certain liabilities of EasyAsk, Inc. (EasyAsk) for an aggregate purchase price of approximately \$9 million, net of cash acquired.
 EasyAsk is a provider of natural language question/answer and eCommerce search solutions.
-Prior to the acquisition, the Company held a minority interest in EasyAsk, whose chairman was a member of the Board of Directors of the Company until the closing of the purchase agreement.
+Prior to the acquisition, the Company held a minority interest in EasyAsk, whose chairman was a member of the Board of Directors of the Company until the successful closing of the purchase agreement.
 EasyAsk is included within the Application Development and Deployment segment.
-Included in the aggregate purchase price of \$9.4 million is \$0.4 million of expenses related to excess facilities space and \$0.2 million of direct acquisition costs.
-In addition, the Company has implemented an employee retention program by which payments will be made twelve months following the acquisition to EasyAsk employees who joined the Company, if they meet certain employment criteria.
+Included in the aggregate purchase price of \$9 million is \$0.4 million of expenses related to excess facilities space and \$0.2 million of direct acquisition costs.
+In addition, the Company has implemented an employee retention program by which payments will be made over the next twelve months to EasyAsk employees joining the Company, if they meet certain employment criteria.
 If all retention criteria are met, the Company will be obligated to pay a total of \$0.5 million in retention payments.
-Compensation expense associated with these payments will be recognized ratably over the twelve month service period.
+Such amounts are payable over the next twelve months and expenses associated with these payments will be recognized ratably based on the terms of the agreement.
 The purchase price was paid in cash from available funds.

-Acquisition-related expenses for the first nine months of fiscal 2005 include expenses for retention bonuses to Apama and EasyAsk employees who joined the Company of \$3.3 million, of which \$1.8 million is attributable to sales and marketing, \$1.3 million is attributable to product development, and \$0.2 million is attributable to general and administrative, partially offset by a credit of \$0.6 million for settlement of pre-acquisition assets and liabilities related to a previous acquisition.
-Acquisition-related expenses for the first nine months of fiscal 2004 include acquired in-process research and development from the acquisition of DataDirect of \$2.6 million, which was expensed when the acquisition was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
+Acquisition-related expenses for the second quarter of fiscal 2005 include expenses for retention bonuses to Apama and EasyAsk employees joining the Company of \$1.6 million, of which \$0.4 million is attributable to sales and marketing, \$0.6 million is attributable to product development, and \$0.6 million is attributable to general and administrative, partially offset by a credit of \$0.6 million for settlement of pre-acquisition assets and liabilities.
+Acquisition-related expenses for the first six months of fiscal 2004 include acquired in-process research and development from the acquisition of DataDirect of \$2.6 million which was expensed when the acquisition was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
 Research and development costs to bring the acquired products to technological feasibility are not expected to have a material impact on the Company's future results of operations or cash flows.
-The value of in-process research and development was determined based on an appraisal from an independent third party.
-There was no in-process research and development associated with the Apama or EasyAsk acquisitions.
+There was no in-process research and development associated with Apama or EasyAsk acquisitions.
+In each case, the value of in-process research and development was determined based on an appraisal from an independent third party.